varnish/Varnish-Book/varnish_book.rst

    The above shows the output of debug.health - the same data is also available in the more concise `Debug_health` tag of varnishlog.

-   Good IPv4 indicates that the IP was available for routing, Good Xmit indicates that Varnish was able to transmit data - thus also connect.
-   Good Recv indicates that Varnish got a valid reply.
-While Happy indicates that the reply was a 200 OK.
+   `Good IPv4` indicates that the IP was available for routing and that Varnish was able to connect over IPv4. `Good Xmit` indicates that Varnish was able to transmit data.  `Good Recv` indicates that Varnish got a valid reply. `Happy` indicates that the reply was a 200 OK.

    .. note::